Shortcuts

 …

-The shortcuts were cunning, connected in ways that meant the children could get to places far quicker than they really had any right to.
-You’d see them playing up by top field and then what seemed like only seconds later you’d hear them playing on the other side of the village by the last house before the bend.
+The shortcuts were cunning; connected in ways that meant the children could get to places far quicker than they really had any right to.
+You’d see them playing up by the top field, and then, what seemed like only seconds later, you’d hear them playing on the other side of the village by the last house before the bend.

-Rebecca and I did talk about, and about what Jim had said, but only occasionally and only idly, and thought it said more about something going on with him than anything in the real world.
+Rebecca and I did talk about it, and about what Jim had said, but only occasionally and only idly, and thought it said more about something going on with him than anything in the real world.

-After all, the evidence the shortcuts meant people could move round the village faster than you’d expect was readily apparent because the children did move around the village faster than you’d expect.
+After all, the evidence was that the shortcuts allowed people to move around the village faster than you’d expect because the children really did move around the village faster than you’d expect.

-There was, we thought, nothing strange about it beyond the everyday marvel of dense geography well understood by people who live in small places, especially country children allowed to roam and find and explore.
+There was, we thought, nothing strange about it - beyond the everyday marvel of dense geography well understood by people who live in small places, especially country children allowed to roam and explore.

-One summer afternoon, working from home while Rebecca was working in London and the children at school, I tried the shortcuts myself but was driven back by the long grass, nettles, scratchy branches and biting insects.
+One summer afternoon, while Rebecca was working in London and the children at school, I tried the shortcuts myself, but was driven back by the long grass, nettles, scratchy branches and biting insects.

 After that I left them to the children.